Former FBI Deputy Director Andrew McCabe fired

 McCabe hit back in a fiery response of his own.

 "This attack on my credibility is one part of a larger effort not just to slander me personally, but to taint the FBI, law enforcement, and intelligence professionals more generally," McCabe said.
 "It is part of this Administration’s ongoing war on the FBI and the efforts of the Special Counsel investigation, which continue to this day.
-Their persistence in this campaign only highlights the importance of the Special Counsel’s work."
+Their persistence in this campaign only highlights the importance of the Special Counsel’s work.

-McCabe's firing marked a stunning fall for a man who was No. 2 at the bureau for a time under Comey, ran it and even was reportedly on President Trump’s short list for the directorship.
+McCabe's firing marked a stunning fall for a man who was No. 2 at the bureau for a time under former FBI Director James Comey, ran it and even was reportedly on President Donald Trump’s short list for the directorship.

 But McCabe has also been mired in controversy in recent years.